scikit-maad/scikit-maad/README.md

 # scikit-maad
 Python toolbox for Multiresolution Analysis of Acoustic Diversity (MAAD) on audio recordings

-See docs in "docs dir" for detail explanations
+See Howto notebook in "docs dir" for detail explanations

-See scripts in "examples dir" for a direct approach of MAAD
+See Python scripts in "examples dir" for a direct approach of MAAD